-To begin with, it serves as the largest entitlement reform of the Medicaid program in the program's history and eliminates the individual and employer mandate penalties.
-It also stops mandatory spending on large abortion businesses, such as Planned Parenthood, for one year.
+This bill served as the largest entitlement reform of the Medicaid program in the program's history and eliminated the individual and employer mandate penalties.
+It also stopped mandatory spending on large abortion businesses, such as Planned Parenthood, for one year.

-While we could certainly write a better one that allows for insurance sales across state lines, gives consumers better choices about the plans and benefits they want, and tears down the anti-trust exemption for insurers – the absurd tightrope we must walk to comply with the Senate's reconciliation rules has forced us to write this bill with one hand tied behind our back.
+While we certainly could have written a more ideal bill that allows for insurance sales across state lines, gives consumers better choices about the plans and benefits they want, and tears down the anti-trust exemption for insurers, the absurd tightrope we must walk to comply with the Senate's reconciliation rules forced us to write this bill with one hand tied behind our back.